 - Crawl spaces - Unfinished areas located at or below grade level; same GFCI requirements as basements.

-- Kitchens - All receptacles serving countertop areas and any receptacle within 4 feet of a sink.
+- Kitchens - All receptacles serving countertop areas and any receptacle within 6 feet of a sink.
+Also receptacle supplying a dishwasher.

-- Laundry, utility, and wet bar sinks - Where receptacles are placed within six feet of the outside edge of the sink.
+- Laundry, utility, and wet bar sinks - Where receptacles are placed within 6 feet of the outside edge of the sink.

 - Pool/spa areas: GFCI protection for lights and lighting outlets; receptacles for pumps; all receptacles within 20 feet of a pool, spa, or fountain; and power supply for a pool cover.